“I created a vineyard where you can eat grapes directly from the plant without needing to wash them”

 Alessandro Sala

 All the company vineyards are composed of disease-resistant vines.
-This makes it possible not to carry out fungicidal treatments (or carry out one or two at the most for the worst vintages from a meteorological viewpoint).
+This makes it possible reduce biological fungicidal treatments.

 Organic cultivation improves soil fertility and deepens the exploratory layer of the roots, adding greater quality to the grapes necessary for producing fine wines.